North Country Trail Association

 Michigan

 • Ontonagon County.
 Downstream from Victoria Dam.
-The West Branch Ontonagon River crossing will be impassable through November for this year due to water constantly being released.
+The West Branch Ontonagon River crossing will be impassable until June 15, 2025 due to water constantly being released during scheduled power station maintenance and then the annual spring dam water release.
 Hikers will need to use the 11 mile On-Road bypass to avoid the crossing.

 • Ontonagon County.
 The bridge over Bush Creek failed in 2021 and is closed by the Ottawa National Forest.
+Water at the broken bridge can be 4+ feet deep.
+A nearby route has been marked with blue ribbon as a possible option that utilizes the new beaver dam.
 Please use extreme caution when crossing the creek.
-Completed construction is planned by the end of September 2024.
+Bridge construction is planned for 2025.

 Ohio